Toshiba EMU (Roca Line): Liveries

-2012 - 2014: A new scheme was created, similar to the UGOFE designed, but using an all-light-blue body paint.
+2012 - 2014: A new livery was created, similar to the UGOFE designed, but using an all-light-blue body paint.

-2014 - Today: As the new CSR EMUs entered service, their paint scheme was adapted to the Toshiba trains: Light-blue body with white lines, and a dark stripe along the windows.
+2014 - Today: As the new CSR EMUs entered service, their livery was adapted to the Toshiba trains: Light-blue body with white lines, and a dark stripe along the windows.

 Incidents

 In 1998, an arson in the Constitución Station damaged one car.

 In May 2007, several Toshiba Cars were torched in the Constitución Terminal station, following big delays, and after years of poor service in the Roca Line from private operator Metropolitano.
 This caused a contract break between the State and the company a week after the incidents.

 In October 2007, an EMU derailed between the Adrogué and Burzaco stations, taking down several concrete poles of the railway's overhead line.